christian-transhumanism/site/src/mission-technological.md

 We stand on the cusp of several medical revolutions, each as profound as the discovery of antibiotics.

+> "_Never again will there be in it an infant who lives but a few days, or an old man who does not live out his years; the one who dies at a hundred will be thought a mere child…"_ (Isaiah 65:20)

+> "_God did not make death, nor does he rejoice in the destruction of the living.
+For he fashioned all things that they might have being…"_ (Wisdom 1:13-14)

+Two-thirds of deaths are attributable to aging-related diseases such as heart disease, stroke, cancer and dementia.
+Many years of creative relational living are lost to osteoporosis, sarcopenia and arthritis.

+Addressing the underlying processes of aging, (including the 'hallmarks of aging' described by Lopez-Otin et al) has moved from fringe to mainstream.
+Powerful investment and scientific forces are working on this.
+It should soon be recognised by the World Health Organisation.

+Emerging medical fields:
 We seek to understand and champion new tech seeking to address the underlying processes of aging, (including the 'hallmarks of aging' described by Lopez-Otin et al) at these levels:

 #### Molecular level